stripe-archive/datadog-checks/README.md

   * `finish_count`
   * `requeue_count`

+If you have extra tags you would like to parse from any of your topic names, you can include `topic_name_regex` as a Python regex in your `init_config`.
+The regex will be applied to each topic name and if there is a match, the name of the symbolic group and the value it captured will be included as a tag key/value pair.

 ## Nagios Runner

 The Nagios Runner check takes a list of check "instances".
 The instances are each executed and, [according to the Nagios Plugin API](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/pluginapi.html) the return value is inspected and a [service check](http://docs.datadoghq.com/api/#service_checks) is submitted using the provided name.